Expectations for the first supermassive black-hole binary resolved by PTAs I: Model efficacy: Methods

 \subsubsection{Timing residual variance due to a single binary}

-The power spectral density, $\rho_{SP}$, of timing residuals induced by a GW from a single SMBHB is defined in terms of binary parameters.
+The Fourier-domain auto-covariance, $\rho_{\rm SP}$, of timing residuals induced by a GW from a single SMBHB is defined in terms of binary parameters.
 Beginning with \autoref{eqn:circcwresid}, one takes the variance of $s_{A}$ (recalling that $\langle s_{A} \rangle = 0$):